Venerable Thupten Rinpoche

 After Thupten Rinpoche was awarded his Geshe degree in 1992 he began traveling outside of India giving teachings, attending conferences and performing rituals for the public to raise awareness about Tibet’s religion and culture.

 Also around that time he began devoting his attention to the issue of overcrowding at the monastery.
-His efforts culminated in the building of a spacious new prayer hall at Ganden Jangtse Monastery, completed in 2001.
+His efforts culminated in the building of a spacious new prayer hall at Ganden Jangtse Monastery in south India, completed in 2001.

 Geshe Lobsang Yarphel